arishuynhvan/arishuynhvan.github.io/_posts/2017-02-09-start-freelance.md

 ### Guides

 1. [skillcrush's Remote Job You Love Guide](https://s3.amazonaws.com/media.skillcrush.com/skillcrush/wp-content/uploads/2016/10/RemoteJobYouLove_Guide_updated.pdf)
+2. How to establish personal brand for starting a business on a shoo-string budget with the Webminar ["Bootstrap Marketing Master Class" by Matthew Capala](http://accesssiliconvalley.net/bootstrap-marketing-masterclass-matthew-capala/)

 ### Job boards
 These sites are displayed in the order of personal preference.